 We can be intentional about showing students how lessons relate to real life.
 One simple avenue to do that is through the anticipatory set.

 Watch commercials.
 If you’re entering a propaganda, political, or persuasive style unit, it can be interesting to watch commercials, or even short news segments to begin the conversation and make learning relevant.
 These sources are also helpful in studying media literacy and bias.

 Student interests.
 Know your students interests, and incorporate them when possible.
 Is there any way to use the trends, fads, and pop culture references students enjoy into your lesson hook?

 Generate questions.
 Open up opportunities for students to generate questions about the topic.
 What do they want to know?
 What curiosity can you evoke from them?
-For instance, if you are studying anything related to WWII, show students drone footage of holocaust concentration camp ruins.
+For instance, if you are studying ethos, pathos, and logos, show students a commercial video clip, advertisement, or photo montage.
 Then, assign each student a blank Google Slide that is part of a whole class presentation.
 On the slide, tell students to put GIFs, emojis, reactions, and questions about the topic.
 You can also do this with Padlet or other platforms.

 I hope this list of lesson hooks will help you when planning your next anticipatory set.
 First impressions really do matter.
 Engage students, spark their curiosity, and show them the relevance from the beginning.
 The challenge?
 For your next lesson, create an anticipatory set that truly raises the bar for learning.

 Download this free analyzing music graphic organizer!
 Use it to incorporate literary analysis and poetry into your curriculum.